Boards & Commissions

 Membership: As prescribed by N.J.A.C.
 10:2-1.3; includes public and private provider representation, county government, and consumer/consumer advocates

 Subcommittees: Disability Issues Committee & Missing and Abused Children Advisory

 Meetings: First Tuesday of every other month at 3:00 PM

 The Library Commission manages Library affairs, sets policy and is responsible for the library budget.

 Meetings: Third Tuesday of each month

-Advisory Committee to the Freeholders on substance use disorder issues.
+Advisory Committee to the Commissioners on substance use disorder issues.
 Established and maintained to assist the County Alcohol and Drug Abuse Director and the governing body in the planning and development of a county plan. and to represent alcohol and drug treatment providers contracted by the county.
-Membership: Appointed by Freeholders to represent Freeholders, Court, Prosecutor, Law Enforcement, Schools, DCP&P, Military, Women, Industry, Clergy and the Community
+Membership: Appointed by Commissioners to represent Commissioners, Court, Prosecutor, Law Enforcement, Schools, DCP&P, Military, Women, Industry, Clergy and the Community

 Subcommittee: CASS (County Alliance Steering Subcommittee).
 Purpose: Oversight of the Municipal Alliance Program

 Subcommittee: PACADA (Professional Advisory Committee on Alcoholism and Drug Abuse) Purpose: Treatment Providers advise the LACADA on substance use disorder issues.
 Membership: Treatment Providers contracted with Burlington County.
 Meetings are open for all other interested treatment agencies to attend.

 Meetings: 2nd Tuesday of the month at 2 PM